huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

     GROUP BY Driver) as ra ON fa.Driver = ra.Driver;
 ```

-We'll represent this comparison using a horizontal bar chart:
+I'll represent this comparison using a horizontal bar chart:
 <BarChart
     data={fp1_avg_lap_time}
     x=Driver